rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 8. Static Pods:

-The kubelet can manage the node independtly in absence of kubeapi server, scheduler, controllers
+The kubelet can manage the node independently in absence of kubeapi server, scheduler, controllers